aave/aip/content/aips/harmony-AIP-launch_on_harmony.md

 The community discussed the rationale around incentives, which we address in the "Incentives" section below.

-Additionally, we addressed the questions around technical security on the Aave governance forum in [thhttps://governance.aave.com/t/arc-aave-market-launch-on-harmony/5065/81post](url).
+Additionally, we addressed the questions around technical security on the Aave governance forum in [this post](https://governance.aave.com/t/arc-aave-market-launch-on-harmony/5065/81).

 ## Incentives